ska-telescope/ska-gui-components/docs/src/Button.rst

-   "ariaDescription", "string", "No", "", "Used by Screen Readers" "color", "string", "No", "", "Color options : ButtonColorType" "disabled", "boolean", "No", "false", "Disabled when true" "icon", "JSX.Element", "No", "null", "Prefixes the label when present" "label", "string", "Yes", "", "Test displayed upon the button"
+   "ariaDescription", "string", "No", "", "Used by Screen Readers" "color", "string", "No", "", "Color options : ButtonColorType" "component", "string", "No", "button", "The component used for the root node.
+Either a string to use a HTML element or a component"
+   "disabled", "boolean", "No", "false", "Disabled when true" "icon", "JSX.Element", "No", "null", "Prefixes the label when present" "label", "string", "Yes", "", "Test displayed upon the button"